NiveusLuna/KA2-bugfix/README.md

 both doing so (all three have just the CFDIC).
 - 3.x: Kli-Rom capture tech does not provide cloaking device to Klingon sensor turret.
 Same problem as Lyr-Rom tech, with same workaround.
+- The map "Wide Open" is missing a directional light.

 TODO